 A \defn{layering} of a graph $G$ is a partition $\PP$ of $G$, whose parts are ordered $\PP=(V_0,V_1,\dots)$ such that for each edge $vw\in E(G)$, if $v\in V_i$ and $w\in V_j$ then $|i-j|\leq 1$.
 Equivalently, a layering is a $P$-partition for some path $P$.
 Consider a connected graph $G$.
 Let $r\in V(G)$ and let $V_i:=\{v\in V(G):\dist_G(v,r)=i\}$ for each $i\geq 0$.
 Then $(V_0,V_1,\dots)$ is a \defn{\textsc{bfs}-layering} of $G$ rooted at $r$.
 Let $T$ be a spanning tree of $G$, where for each non-root vertex $v\in V_i$ there is a unique edge $vw$ in $T$ for some $w\in V_{i-1}$.
 Then $T$ is called a \defn{\textsc{bfs}-spanning tree} of $G$.
 (These trees are a superset of the trees that can be generated by the breadth-first search algorithm.)\

 If $T$ is a tree rooted at a vertex $r$, then a non-empty path $P$ in $T$ is \defn{vertical} if the vertex of $P$ closest to $r$ in $T$ is an end-vertex of $P$.

-Many recent results show that certain graphs can be described as subgraphs of the strong product of a graph with bounded treewidth and a path \citep{DJMMUW20,DHHW22,DMW,HW21b,DEMWW22,HJMW,UWY22}.
+Many recent results show that certain graphs can be described as subgraphs of the strong product of a graph with bounded treewidth and a path \citep{DJMMUW20,DHHW22,DMW23,HW24,DEMWW22,HJMW24,UWY22}.
 For example, \citet{DHHW22} proved the following result (building on the work of \citet{DJMMUW20}).

 \begin{lem}[\citep{DHHW22}] Every connected graph $G$ of Euler genus at most $g$ is contained in $H\boxtimes P \boxtimes K_{\max\{2g,3\}}$ for some planar graph $H$ with treewidth 3, and for some path $P$.
-In particular, for every rooted spanning tree $T$ of $G$, there is a partition $\PP$ of $G$ such that $G/\PP$ is planar with treewidth at most $3$ and each part of $\PP$ is a subset of the union of at most $\max\{2g,3\}$ vertical paths in $T$. \end{lem}
+In particular, for every rooted spanning tree $T$ of $G$, there is a planar graph $H$ with treewidth at most $3$ and there is an $H$-partition $\PP$ of $G$ such that each part of $\PP$ is a subset of the union of at most $\max\{2g,3\}$ vertical paths in $T$. \end{lem}